richplastow/tunefields/notes/01-setting-up-nx-and-next.md

 `npx nx dev make` and `npx nx dev view` should both show the new UiFooter component "Welcome to UiFooter!" in pink at the bottom of the page.

-You should see that changing the text of `<h1>Welcome to UiFooter!</h1>` in libs/shared/ui/src/lib/ui-footer/ui-footer.tsx immediately changes the app.
+You should see that changing the text of `<footer>Welcome to UiFooter!</footer>` in libs/shared/ui/src/lib/ui-footer/ui-footer.tsx immediately changes the app.

 > Another issue that Tailwind has at this point, is to leak the pink color into
 > the whole page!
 Using styled-components avoids that issue.